-It starts at 7.15pm on Sunday 8th October on BBC1.
-Chizzy Akudolu became the first celebrity to leave Strictly 2017 last week – but who will be in this Sunday’s dance-off and who will be going home?
+It starts at 7.15pm on Sunday 15th October on BBC1.
+Chizzy Akudolu and the Rev Richard Coles have already been eliminated – but who will be in this Sunday’s dance-off and who will be going home?

-What are the celebrities dancing to in week two?
+What are the celebrities dancing to in week four?

 What were the Strictly scores last week?